 The Code requires a person to be at least 18 years of age before he or she is issued a vehicle group designation or indorsement, other than for a motorcycle, or be at least 21 and have been approved by the TSA for a hazardous material indorsement before he or she is issued a hazardous materials indorsement on an operator's or chauffeur's license.
 The person is also required to pass knowledge and driving skills tests that comply with Federal standards.
-Under the bill, the scores for those tests would have to be kept by the Secretary of State as provided under 49 CFR 383.135.
+Under the bill, the SOS must keep the scores for those tests as provided under 49 CFR 383.135.
 (That Federal regulation requires states to record and retain the knowledge and skills test scores of tests taken by driver applicants.
 The test scores must either be made part of the driver history record or be linked to the driver history record in a separate file.)

-The Code requires a person to pass an examination that includes a driving skills test designed to test the competence of the applicant for an original vehicle group designation and passenger indorsement on an operator's or chauffeur's license to drive that type or general class of vehicle upon the highways of this State.
+The Code also requires a person to pass an examination that includes a driving skills test designed to test the competence of the applicant for an original vehicle group designation and passenger indorsement on an operator's or chauffeur's license to drive that type or general class of vehicle upon the highways of this State.
 The SOS may waive the driving skills test if the applicant has a valid license with the appropriate designation or indorsement in another state issued in compliance with Federal law.
-The bill would allow the SOS to waive the test if the person successfully passed a driving skills test administered in another state that met the requirements of this State's, and Federal, law.
+The bill also allows the SOS to waive the test if the person successfully passes a driving skills test administered in another state that meets the requirements of Federal and Michigan law.